What's Causing The Hurricanes? - Slashdot

 The solution is to migrate as needed.

-Creationism for conspiracy theorists (Score:2)
+Creationism for conspiracy theorists (Score:1)

 It's funny how there are still climate change deniers.